Skip to main content

 The export config and import config PCLI commands save and restore the full configuration to/from a GZIP-compressed XML file on disk (stored in /etc/128technology/config-exports/).

-• All auto-generated elements, their generated boolean values, and any override-generated state survive a round-trip export/import.
+• All auto-generated elements and their override state survive a round-trip export/import.

-• The configuration behaves identically after import — the same PCLI commands are available, and the same override protections are in effect.
+• The configuration behaves identically after import — the same PCLI commands are available and override protections remain in effect.

-• Elements with generated true will still be removed and re-generated on the next commit after import.
+• Elements not yet overridden will still be regenerated on the next commit after import.

 Quick Reference